PICASSO (Pico-Satellite for Atmospheric and Space Science Observations)

 The PICASSO flight aims at a polar orbit at 500 km, thus enabling a mission with a nominal lifetime of about two years.
 In addition, with an inclination of 98º, the coverage of the atmosphere will be almost complete.

 PICASSO is a nanosatellite demonstration mission of BIRA initiated in 2010.
-It is currently administered by ESA within the frame of the General Support Technology Program (GSTP) and of the Technology Research Program (TRP).
-In addition to BIRA, which acts as project prime and scientific PI (Principal Investigator) of the two instruments, the PICASSO consortium includes three European partners: 3) 4) 5)
+It is currently administered by ESA within the frame of the General Support Technology Program (GSTP) and the Technology Research Program (TRP).
+In addition to BIRA, which acts as project prime and scientific PI (Principal Investigator) of the two instruments.

-• AAC Clyde-Space Ltd. (Glasgow, UK), is in charge of the platform development, of the payload integration, of the ground-based sta6)tion and of the satellite control and monitoring
+• AAC Clyde-Space Ltd. (Glasgow, UK), is in charge of the platform development, payload integration, the ground-based station6) and satellite control and monitoring

 • VTT (Technical Research Center of Finland), Espoo, Helsinki, Finland, in charge of developing the VISION instrument